OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ImageMap.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">This parameter is deprecated, do not use!
+        <p class="scene-class-attr-comment">This parameter is deprecated, do not use!
 Number of pixels to blur the image</p>

     </p>